DmitriBoulanger/root/README.md

 root
 ====

-Rrepository containing versions and plug-in managenent for all other projects.
-The repository artifacts have to be installed before any usage of the sources
+Repository containing versions and plug-in managenent for all other repositoties and projects.
+Artifacts in this repository have to be installed before any usage of repositories